stippi/voice-assistant/README.md

 npm run dev
 ```

+:warning: **Do not build this project and host it somewhere publicly, since it would expose all keys from `secrets.ts`!.**

 ## Ideas for Next Features

 - [x] Temporarily open the microphone for conversation after the assistant finished speaking